joakimbits/normalize/example/README.md

 ```
 \normalsize

-The help text includes the two command usage examples that were tested.
+The python help text includes the two command usage examples that were tested.

 \footnotesize
 ~~~ {.sh}